-During freshman orientation in college (years ago), the Provost addressed the incoming students by saying “many of you will do things in your careers that haven’t even been invented yet.”
-For some reason, those words stuck with me even to today.
-Yet, I always questioned if that would be true for me…
+During freshman orientation in college (many years ago), the Provost addressed the incoming students by saying “many of you will do things in your careers that haven’t even been invented yet.”
+For some reason those words stuck with me long after they were spoken, and I always wondered if they would be true for me someday.

-Why I caught the podcast bug remains a bit perplexing to me.
+The inspiration to delve into the podcast world was unexpected and unlikely for numerous reasons.
 I’m not a trained journalist.
 I certainly don’t know the first thing about recording or editing sound.
 I hadn’t even listened to many podcasts at all, other than having been asked to be a guest on one.
 From these angles, I’m quite an unlikely candidate for creating and hosting what is essentially an online radio show.

-But I see the creation of what has become the CBT podcast, Psych Rally, as stemming from a hope to connect with people outside of my immediate circle of colleagues and the clients I see in my practice as a psychologist in The Greater Los Angeles area.
+But I see the creation of what has become the podcast, Psych Rally, as stemming from a hope to connect with people outside of my immediate circle of colleagues and the clients I see in my practice as a psychologist in The Greater Los Angeles area.
 The vision has been to share stories, insights, and information, as well as learn from others, in a casual format.
-This allows me to still be me, a psychologist interested in mental health, while not just a therapist behind closed doors.
+This allows me to offer something as a psychologist interested in mental health in a way that is not limited to the therapy that goes on behind closed doors.